jdeath/homeassistant-addons/emulatorjs/README.md

 # Home assistant add-on: EmulatorJS
+ In browser web based emulation portable to nearly any device for many retro consoles.
+A mix of emulators is used between Libretro and EmulatorJS.

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_